finerbrighterlighter/finerbrighterlighter.github.io/assets/entries/221106_where_how_what.md

 permalink: /posts/where_how_what/
 time: 6th November, 2022
 company: Personal update
+excerpt_separator: <!--end_excerpt-->
 ---

 It has been another interesting week.
 I finished writing two manuscripts and their revisions, so the waiting period begins.
 And I was not in the mood to train models for a surgery project so decision to overhaul the webpage was made.
 I know, [the last one](/posts/learning_html#head) served the purpose.
 It showed a summary of me, my Curriculum vitae (CV) and occasional posts, so what more can I ask?
-Well, I did have some issues in mind.
+Well, I did have some issues in mind. <!--end_excerpt-->

 ### What do I need